nus-cs2113-AY2223S1/ip/docs/README.md

 ### Save and Restore the tasks

-All tasks will be automatically saved and restored so user do not need to input anything
+All tasks will be automatically saved and restored so user does not need to input anything

 ## Usage